banner

 • Slurred speech

-With Portea, you’re not just getting the best paralysis physiotherapy Treatment At Home with physiotherapist for paralysis; you’re gaining a partner in your journey to recovery and well-being.
+With Portea, you’re not just getting the best paralysis physiotherapy Treatment At Home with a physiotherapist for paralysis; you’re gaining a partner in your journey to recovery and well-being.
 We also offer a range of superior healthcare services, including doctor consultations, medical equipment, nursing care, and dedicated trained attendants.
 Rely on us for top-tier healthcare solutions tailored to your requirements.

 MEET OUR PHYSIOTHERAPISTS FOR PARALYSIS